earthcubeprojects-chords/chords/config.md

 15T23:16:21Z&key=chordskeyforvalues&test
 `````

 By entering this URL in your browser, one point of test data is entered into your portal.
-The URL specifies that it was collected on February 15th, 2017 at 23:16:21 GMT and that the depth value recorded was 202.0 and the battery voltage was 209.5
+The URL specifies that the data were collected
+on February 15th, 2017 at 23:16:21 GMT and that the depth value recorded was 202.0 and the battery voltage was 209.5

-This method, however, isn’t meant for serious data submission as it would be more likely that you would write a script to automate the data entry via URLs.
+This method, however, isn’t meant for serious data submission as it would be more likely that you would write a script to automate the data entry via URLs rather than typing them in manually.
 If you’d like more information on this, the [Data In tab from chordsrt.com](http://ncar.github.io/chords/datain.html) shows code examples as well.

 <br>
 <hr>